Complete Guide To Luminosity Masks

 Create Luminosity Masks Using Channels (Legacy Method for Mask Creation)

-Channel masks are a legacy method of mask creation, but are still an effective way of creating luminosity masks.
-These masks are available in ADP LumiFlow as a legacy tool, but are not the method used to create luminosity masks in our panel.
-You can also watch a short video, to the right, that shows how all of this is done.
+Channel masks are a legacy method of mask creation, and are still an effective way of creating luminosity masks.
+These masks are available in ADP LumiFlow as a legacy tool, but are not the method used to create luminosity masks in our plugin.
+You can also watch a short video below that shows how all of this is done.

 Create Lights Masks